3D wireframe cone shape with concentric contours on a black background.

 Indigenous contributions to science, technology, and environmental studies signal a new era of research collaboration.

-Indigenous contributions to science, technology, and environmental studies (STES) signal a new era of research collaboration.
 Fields as distinct as chemistry, AI, and pharmacy now seek to collaborate with Indigenous scholars.
 At the same time, Indigenous scholars are taking the lead in developing their own methods of Indigenous research suited to data and computationally driven research conditions, current and future technologies, and urgent environmental needs while transforming policies, protocols, and practices that support self-determination.

 Indigenous STES research undertakes science, technology, and environmental research differently, drawing forward traditional forms of knowledge and practice, as well as commitments to community service, into technical work.
 Indigenous research requires distinct methods of consultation, community-based research, data sovereignty, traditional teachings, and arts-based mixed methods.
 And, the Technoscience Research Unit is committed to advancing the research in the field of ISTES at the University of Toronto and globally.